Advanced Academic Programs

 Students found eligible for placement in full-time Level IV Advanced Academic Programs through a central selection process receive a highly challenging instructional program in the four core subject areas.

-For Fox Mill students, the Level IV program is offered at the Oak Hill ES center.
+For Fox Mill students, we offer Local level IV services for 3rd grade students.
+The Level IV program is offered at the Oak Hill ES center.

 The screening for this level of service occurs in the fall for students who are new to FCPS and in the spring for all other students.
 The deadline for the 2018-2019 school year has passed (October 5, 2017 for students new to FCPS and January 12, 2018 for spring screening).
 Additional information is available in the Parent Information Packet published on the FCPS website.